 Osoyoos has a number of fantastic hiking and biking trails for you to enjoy.
-Weather it is a climb through the mountains, peaceful walk along the canal or river or through the many orchards surrounding the valley, there is a path that suites every age and every skill level.
-For any exploration of the area, be mindful that there are natural hazards in an outdoor environment: be cautious and know your limitations.
+Whether it is a climb through the mountains, a peaceful walk along the canal or river, or through the many orchards surrounding the valley, there is a path that suits every age and every skill level.

-For more information on the various Hiking and Biking trails available throughout the valley, please visit www.destinationosoyoos.com
+For more information on the various hiking and biking trails available throughout the valley, please visit Destination Osoyoos

 Nk’Mip Desert Cultural Centre